 The mission of the Tennessee Geological Survey is to encourage and promote the prudent development and conservation of Tennessee’s geological, energy, and mineral resources by developing and maintaining data bases, maps and technical services; providing accurate geologic hazard assessments; and disseminating geologic information through publications and educational outreach activities.

-The Tennessee Geological Survey is the lineal descendent of the first Tennessee Geological Survey that was established in 1831.
+The Tennessee Geological Survey is the lineal descendant of the first Tennessee Geological Survey that was established in 1831.
 It is thus one of the oldest geologic service and research organizations in the country.
 The survey advises other state agencies and federal and local organizations on matters relating to Tennessee geology.

-Fort Payne Roadcuts Near Celina Tennessee
+Fort Payne Roadcuts Near Celina, Tennessee

 These photomosaics were made during construction of the new route of TN52 between Celina and the Overton County line in Tennessee.
 They include interpretations of deep water channels filled with crinoidal limestone that are excellent examples of point bar-like deposits in a deep water setting.

 If it is hard for you to read, speak, or understand English, please see our Language Assistance webpage for more information about our free language assistance services.